Search

 benefits of rowing

 When Theresa Domitrovic, 57, was invited by a friend to try a rowing class, she wasn’t too excited.
 In fact, she remembers trying to get out of going and opting for another fitness plan.
 But she went, and to her surprise, she really enjoyed the class after experiencing the benefits of rowing.
 So much so that she told her husband that he needed to give it a try.
 Domitrovic says, “Normally, my husband is slow to commit to things.
-But after our first rowing class was over, he said, ‘We have to join this place!’
+But after our first rowing class ended, he said, ‘We have to join this place!’
 We both liked the workout so much.”

 Why You Should Try Rowing